mrenoch/dangerousgifts/content/references.md

 Melon, R. B. (2007). _Journey to the White Rose in Germany_.
 Dog Ear Publishing. p.
 122.

 \bibitem{}
-Merikangas, K. R., He, J., Burstein, M., Swanson, S. A., Avenevoli, S., Cui, L., ...
-Swendsen, J. (2010).
-Lifetime Prevalence of Mental Disorders in US Adolescents: Results from the National Comorbidity Study-Adolescent Supplement (NCS-A).
-Journal of the American Academy of Child and Adolescent Psychiatry, 49(10), 980–989. \url{http://dx.doi.org/10.1016/j.jaac.2010.05.017}.

-\bibitem{}
 Metzl, J. (2010). _The Protest Psychosis: How Schizophrenia Became a Black Disease_.
 Beacon Press.

 \bibitem{}
 Metzl, J.M., H. Hansen H. (2014).
 Structural competency: theorizing a new medical engagement with stigma and inequality. _Soc Sci Med.
 2014_;103:126-33.

 \bibitem{}
-Metzl, J. M., & MacLeish, K. T. (2015).
-Mental Illness, Mass Shootings, and the Politics of American Firearms.
-American Journal of Public Health, 105(2), 240–249. \url{http://doi.org/10.2105/AJPH.2014.302242}.

-\bibitem{}
 Midelfort, H. C. (2000). _A History of Madness in Sixteenth-Century Germany_.
+Stanford,
-Stanford, CA: Stanford University Press.
+CA: Stanford University Press.

 \bibitem{}
 Mills, Mike (Director).
 (2007). _Does Your Soul Have a Cold?_ [Motion picture].
 Rainbow Media: IFC TV.

 \bibitem{}
 Mindfreedom Ineternational (2012).
 "About Us".
 [Website].
 Available at: \url{http://www.mindfreedom.org/about-us}.